By Chuck Patton, former Green Coffee Buyer

 Processing coffee is the act of removing the layers of skin, pulp, mucilage, and parchment that surround a coffee bean—the raw ingredient that the farmer will sell.
 How a grower chooses to process the coffee will have a profound impact on how that coffee tastes.

 Most of the coffee we sell is “washed,” or wet-processed.
 For this process, the freshly-harvested coffee cherries are de-pulped, which removes the skin and most of the fruit around the bean.
 The coffee then is placed in tanks where it is allowed to naturally ferment for 18-24 hours.
-This fermentation works to remove mucilage, which is a sugary, slimy substance that surrounds the bean.
+This fermentation begins to break down the mucilage, which is a sugary, slimy substance that surrounds the bean.

 Once the grower determines that the coffee has had enough fermentation, the coffee is washed with fresh water, stopping the fermentation process.
-Then the coffee is dried on Kenyan (raised) beds or patios before resting for 60-90 days in warehouses.
-Coffees that are washed tend to be floral and more citrusy.
+Then the coffee is dried on raised beds or patios before resting for 60-90 days in warehouses and being shipped to us.

 The second most common process that we carry is natural or dry-processed.
-For naturals, ripe cherries are laid out on a patio or on Kenyan beds, fruit intact, and the coffee is allowed to dry slowly.
-Once dry, the fruit is stripped away from the bean.
+Ripe cherries are laid out on a patio or on raised beds, fruit intact, and the coffee is allowed to dry slowly.
+Once dry, the fruit is stripped away from the bean in a depulping machine.
 Coffees that are dry-processed tend to be fruitier and can be very intense and berry-like.

-Both PT’s and Bird Rock are offering a coffee from Ethiopia, Gedeo, which is a good example of a classic, naturally-processed coffee.
-This particular coffee works wonderfully as espresso, evidenced by Bird Rock’s roast winning a Gold Medal at this year’s Golden Bean Awards.
+Both PT’s and Bird Rock have offered a coffee from Ethiopia, Gedeo, which is a good example of a classic, naturally-processed coffee.
+This particular coffee works wonderfully as espresso, evidenced by Bird Rock’s roast winning a Gold Medal at the 2017 Golden Bean Awards.

-Honeyed Coffee has grown in popularity over the last few years, especially in countries like Costa Rica and El Salvador.
-For Honeyed coffee, the harvested cherries are de-pulped, then the coffee is immediately placed on beds for slow drying—bits of pulp/fruit actually dry on the coffee.
-Depending on how much pulp is left on the coffee, Honeyed can be classified as Yellow, Red, or Black.
-Coffee processed in this way tends to be fruity like a natural and a little creamier in mouthfeel than a washed coffee.
+Honeyed coffee has grown in popularity over the last few years, especially in countries like Costa Rica and El Salvador.
+For Honeyed coffee, the harvested cherries are de-pulped, then the coffee is immediately placed on beds for slow drying—bits of pulp/fruit included.
+Depending on how much pulp is left on the coffee, Honeyed coffee can be classified as Yellow, Red, or Black.
+Coffee processed in this way tends to be fruit-forward like a natural and a little creamier in mouthfeel than a washed coffee.